openjournals/buffy/docs/installation.md

 ============

 Buffy works listening to events received from GitHub and deciding if/how to reply by passing the received payload to different Responders.
 You can fork Buffy and configure the responders you want to use for any specific repository.
+There is no need for the Buffy fork to be located in the same GitHub user/organization as the repo where it will be used.
 To have Buffy ready and listening to events you can install it locally or deploy it to a server or service platform.
 You'll need the following components:

 - A GitHub user to use as the bot with admin permissions on the target repo (usually a member of the organization owning the repo).